szhan135/template-lab-01-git-github/README.md

 This error is called a "merge conflict" and is one of the hardest concepts for new git users to understand.
 Why did this happen?

 In our hotfix branch above, git automatically merged the main.cpp file for us.
-It could do this because the main.cpp file in the master branch did not change after we created the bugfix branch, in other words the hotpatch branch was ahead but not behind master.
-Unfortunately, after we merged the hotfix branch into master, this changed the main.cpp file.
-Now when git tries to merge our changes from the <github-username>/add-user-input branch, it doesn't know which parts to keep from <github-username>/add-user-input, and which parts to keep from the hotfix branch.
+It could do this because the main.cpp file in the `master` branch did not change after we created the bugfix branch, in other words the hotpatch branch was ahead but not behind `master`.
+Unfortunately, after we merged the hotfix branch into `master`, this changed the main.cpp file.
+Now when git tries to merge our changes from the `<github-username>/add-user-input` branch, it doesn't know which parts to keep from `<github-username>/add-user-input`, and which parts to keep from the hotfix branch.
 We have to tell git how to do this manually.

 If you inspect the contents of the main.cpp file, you'll see something like: